Shanghai Surprise: Marketing

-Shanghai Surprise debuted following a "great deal of hype and promotion" in the United Kingdom, including being hyped on the music television programme The Tube.
+Shanghai Surprise debuted following a "great deal of hype and promotion" in the United Kingdom, including being hyped on the music television series The Tube.
 In the United States, however, as The Atlanta Journal-Constitution reported in October 1986, "The movie opened so poorly in its first wave of playdates (late August in the Northeast and Midwest) that MGM has made severe cuts in its marketing budget.
 One MGM exec was quoted in the trades as saying this was necessary because 'the interest in the film has been non-existent.'"

 Soundtrack

 The film featured 5 original songs by George Harrison: "Shanghai Surprise" (duet with Vicki Brown), "Someplace Else", "Breath Away from Heaven", "Zig Zag", and "Hottest Gong in Town".
 While an official soundtrack album for the film was never released, the title track was issued as a promotional single in 1986.

 New versions of both "Breath Away from Heaven" and "Someplace Else" were recorded for inclusion on Harrison's 1987 album Cloud Nine, while an alternate mix of "Zig Zag" (with the notable addition of backing vocals) was released as the B-side of Harrison's "When We Was Fab" single in early 1988.

 The song "Hottest Gong in Town" was included on the EP that came with the 1992 book Songs by George Harrison 2.
 The title song and the single mix of "Zig Zag" were also added to the 2004 re-release of Cloud Nine as bonus tracks.